Hi Mark

 In general, I think a Protestant reading of the Bible is correct and in line with the teaching of Jesus and the Apostles.
 However, that doesn’t mean Protestants get it right all the time or are beyond critique.

 The authority of scripture is a biblical doctrine and one we need to uphold.
 If we allow anything else to be an authority in determining our doctrine like individuals or tradition or denominations - then we are open to being led astray by the sinfulness of mankind rather than being led by the inspired word of God.
 This is what has happened in many liberal churches where the authority of scripture has been denied and this has led to diverging views of scripture.
-This is happening in the Anglican Church where the authority of scripture is being denied by certain groups in the US who have appointed an openly gay bishop which has led to considerable disunity within the Anglican community.
+This is happening in the Anglican Church where the authority of scripture is being denied by certain groups in the US who have appointed an openly gay bishop which has led to considerable disunity within the Anglican community worldwide.

 It’s worthwhile noting, that this isn’t a new problem.
 False teaching was just as rife in the days of the Apostles as it is today.
 Paul was constantly rebuking churches not to follow false teaching and reminding to stick only to the Gospel he and the other Apostles taught [Col 2:4, 8; 2 Tim 4:3].
 Jesus also warned that false teachers would come [Matt 7:15].
 So the situation we have of many Christian sects is not good, but is to be expected.